pau1a/Arklowdun/docs/baseline-schema.md

 All timestamp columns store **milliseconds since the Unix epoch**.
 Seed rows use deterministic values to keep fixture diffs stable.

+## Household invariants

+- `household.is_default` marks the sole default household.
+Migrations repair legacy databases by selecting the earliest active household when none are marked default and clearing duplicate defaults.
+- SQLite triggers enforce the invariant: marking one row as default clears all others, unsetting the final default aborts, and deleting or soft-deleting the default raises `default_household_undeletable`.
+- `ensure_household_invariants` runs at startup to repair pre-trigger inconsistencies and clear soft-deleted defaults.
+- Repairs are logged at INFO (`promote_default`, `trim_defaults`,
+  `clear_soft_deleted_default`), and CI runs `npm run smoke:household` to enforce the invariant on every build.

 ## Schema fingerprint

 Run the verification helper to refresh fingerprints after intentional schema